anovos/anovos-docs/docs/docs/setting-up-your-environment/anovos-on-local/index.md

 ### Step2 : Running on local

-Anovos can be run on local in two ways:
+Anovos can run locally in one of two ways:

 1. By cloning the repo and running it via spark-submit
-    - Clone the Anovos repository on local environment using command:
+    - Clone the Anovos repository in your local environment using the command:
     `git clone https://github.com/anovos/anovos.git`
     - After cloning, go to the Anovos directory and execute the following command to clean and build the latest modules in dist folder:
     `make clean build`
     - Then go to dist/ folder and
         - Update configs.yaml for all input & output paths.
-All other changes depends upon the dataset being used.
-Also update configs.yaml for other threshold settings for different functionalities.
+All other changes depend on the dataset being used.
+Also, update configs.yaml for other threshold settings for different functionalities.
-        - Update main.py - This is sample script to show how different functions from Anovos module can be stitched together to create a workflow.
+        - Update main.py - This sample script demonstrates how different functions from Anovos module can be stitched together to create a workflow.
-        - Update spark-submit.sh – This is a sample shell script to run spark application via spark-submit.
+        - Update spark-submit.sh – This sample shell script runs the spark application via spark-submit.
     - Run using spark submit shell script
     `nohup ./spark-submit.sh > run.txt &`
     - Check stdout logs while running
     `tail -f run.txt`
-    - Once the run has completed, the script will automatically open the final generated report "report_stats/ml_anovos_report.html" on the browser.
+    - Once the run completes, the script will automatically open the final generated report "report_stats/ml_anovos_report.html" on the browser.

 2. By installing Anovos and importing it as you need it
     - Install anovos on local using: